slages/love-imgui/src/lua-bindings/README.md

 ```lua
 	local outValue, changed = imgui.DragFloat("my float", inValue)
 ```
-* We're taking a maximalist approach to enums.
+* We're taking a maximalist approach to enums and enum flags.
 All of these are valid and interchangable with no configuration necessary:
 ```lua
 imgui.Begin("MyWindow", true, "AlwaysAutoResize|NoTitleBar")
 imgui.Begin("MyWindow", true, {"AlwaysAutoResize", "NoTitleBar"})
 imgui.Begin("MyWindow", true, {AlwaysAutoResize = true, NoTitleBar = true})
 ```

+We are also generating autocomplete definitions at [autocomplete.json](autocomplete.json). this file matches the atom-autocomplete-lua format.